ild714/100DaysOfSwiftUI/README.md

 Working with two side by side views in SwiftUI
 Using alert() and sheet() with optionals
 Using groups as transparent layout containers

+## Day97

+Building a primary list of items
+Making NavigationView work in landscape
+Creating a secondary view for NavigationView